wp-plugins/buddypress-groups-extras/readme.txt

 Tags: buddypress, groups, ajax, meta, custom, fields, extend, admin, privacy Requires at least: 3.4 and BP 1.6
 Tested up to: 3.5.1 and BP BP 1.7.2
-Stable tag: 3.5.5
+Stable tag: 3.5.6

 After activating your groups will have ability to create any custom fields they want.
 Also extra page will appear with chosen content.

 == Description ==

+BuddyPress Groups doesn't have much predefined content inside.
+Forums and activity are created (or not) by users.
+But most of the time group creators (aka administrators) have much more to say or explain to other members of community.

-After activating your groups will have ability to create any custom fields they want.
-Also extra page will appear with chosen content.
+BuddyPress Groups Extras will give ability to them to create extra content.

-= Features =
+= General =
-* Choose groups you want to allow custom fields.
+* Choose groups you want to allow custom fields and pages
+* Define who will have access to managing fields or pages in groups (groups admins or site admins or both)
+* Create predefined Set of Fields that can be imported to all groups on a site OR can be imported on per group basis
+* Get tutorials on how to use the plugin (simplified and advanced variants) right in your admin area

+= Groups Custom Fields =
-* Create custom fields using various type (radios, select, input, textarea and text)
+* Create custom fields using various type (radios, checkboxes, dropdown select, textarea and text)
-* Edit fields data on Edit Group Details page in Group Admin area.
+* Edit fields data on Edit Group Details page in Group Admin area
-* Display / hide page, where fields (chosen by you) will be displayed.
+* Display / hide page, where all groups fields will be displayed (and rename it too)
-* Reorder fields.
+* Reorder fields

+= Groups Custom Pages =
-* Create group pages (for group FAQ or wiki or whatever you want).
+* Create group pages (for group FAQ or wiki, or events, or descriptions or whatever you want)
-* Edit pages data on Edit Group Details page in Group Admin area using WP RichEditor (with embedding videos!).
+* Edit pages data in Group Admin area using WP RichEditor (with embedding content that WordPress supports!)
+* Display / hide page, where all groups pages will be displayed (and rename it too)
+* Reorder pages

+And even more in PRO version:
+* include groups pages and fields into global groups search
+* have a flexible access management to allow members see groups extra content only when they have rights
-* and more to come in future releases!
+* and much more.

+Make you groups full of possibilities!

 == Installation ==

 1. Upload plugin folder `/buddypress-groups-extras/` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Groups Extras under BuddyPress menu and make customisations as needed.
+1. Go to BP Groups Extras under Settings menu and make customisations as needed.

 == Frequently Asked Questions ==